akos-sereg/RecordedMock/README.md

 **2. Replaying**

-Provided that you have recorded data in previous step, you can inject a replaying mock object that is using the captured data.
+Provided that you have recorded enough data in previous step, you can inject a replaying mock object that is using the captured data.

 Example from RecordedMock.SampleWebApi project:
 ```c#